Alonso-del-Arte/testing-framework/README.md

 may use ideas from those frameworks, but we won't be using them directly (except maybe as a formality in NetBeans to get the proper separation between Source Packages and Test Packages started).

+For instructions on how to use this testing framework, see [How to Use This Framework](UserManual.md).
+For instructions on how to contribute to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).